UPDATE: AG was 'distracted' when he crashed into, killed man walking with flashlight

-The South Dakota Attorney General was "distracted" when he crashed his car into and killed a man walking with a flashlight, the secretary of the Department of Public Safety said Monday morning.
+The South Dakota Attorney General was "distracted" when he crashed his car into and killed a man walking on the shoulder of a road with a flashlight, according to the secretary of the Department of Public Safety.

-Secretary Craig Price shared the information during a news conference with Gov. Kristi Noem in Pierre.
+Secretary Craig Price shared the information during a Monday morning news conference with Gov. Kristi Noem in Pierre.

-Price said Highway Patrol and other agencies are still investigating how Attorney General Jason Ravnsborg was distracted when he hit and killed Joe Boever.
+Price said Highway Patrol and other agencies are still investigating how Attorney General Jason Ravnsborg was distracted when he hit and killed Joe Boever around 10:30 p.m. on Sept.
+12 just outside of Highmore on U.S. 14.
 He also shared the accident report and a photograph of Ravnsborg's vehicle taken after the crash.

 The photograph shows that a large piece of the car fell off between the bumper and right front wheel.
 There is a large dent above that and a broken windshield.